greentogo/greentogo/README.md

 1. Setup PostgreSQL.
 On a Mac with Homebrew, run `brew install postgresql`.
 If you are on a Mac without Homebrew, download and install [Postgres.app](https://postgresapp.com/).
 If you are on Windows, see https://www.postgresql.org/download/windows/.
 If you are on Linux, you know what to do.
 1. Make sure you are in a virtualenv.
 Using [direnv](https://direnv.net/) or [pyenv-installer](https://github.com/pyenv/pyenv-installer) is a very easy way to make this happen.
 1. Run `make check` to make sure you have all the required programs installed.
 1. Run `brew install pre-commit` if it is not already on your machine or `brew update pre-commit` if it is.
 In the greentogo folder run `pre-commit install`.
 In the dev-requirements.in file add 'pre-commit' if it is not already there.
 See [documentation](http://pre-commit.com/) for info on usage.
+It is also recommended that you install a python linter in your text editor.
 1. Run `make requirements`.
 If that worked, you should be ready for the next part!
 1. Run `make greentogo/greentogo/.env`.
 This will create a file to hold the database URL and API keys that you will need.
 (See "Environment Setup" below.)
 1. Run `./greentogo/manage.py migrate`.